liangxianzhe/oh-my-vim/README.md

 for you.
 Please set this font for your terminal.
 (For macvim or gvim, nothing need to be done.
 For iTerm2, go for Profile - Open Profile - Default - Edit Profile - Text - None-ASCII Font.)

+## 4. Open vim:
-Now open vim, it will set up a bunch of plugins at the first time.
-Then you are all set.
+Open your vim, it will install a bunch of plugins at the first time.
+Close the vim and re-open it, then you are all set.

 # Configuration

-You can overwrite default configuration and key bindings by using one of following files:
+You can overwrite the default configuration and key bindings by creating one of following files:

 `~/.before.vimrc` will be loaded before everything else.